18 - Don't Get Taken for a Ride: A Young Professional's Guide to Smart Car Financing

 - 84 months: $5,640 total interest

 That's $1,672 extra—money that could fund your next investment or business venture.
+On a 48‑month term, the interest drops to $3,162 – another $800 saved.

 Every dollar saved here is a dollar you can put towards your real financial goals.
 If possible, try to stick to a loan term of 60 months (5 years) or less.
+A 48‑month term is even better if you can afford the higher monthly payment.

 2. The APR (The True Cost)